Dallas - Car electronics

 The C3 Hybrid will be

-the next generation of Auto Page's C3 product line
+the next generation of Auto Page's C3 product line and

 features door lock/unlock remote starting, vehicle tracking and security